Can you work, and be on holiday at the same time ?

 If I could do it, anyone could !
 Now, on this adventure, I know if we can do it, so can many of you.

-What are we doing, and how is it working out?
-Come on the living and learning journey with us, and receive the benefits of us sharing everything we care about as we go along.
+Come on the living and learning journey with us, see what are we doing, how it’s working out… and receive the benefits of us sharing everything we care about as we go along.